golem-ai/cue-vscode-starter/README.md

 Trust folder and enable all features
 ```

+Make sure Docker is running on your computer.

 Press CMD+SHIFT+P and choose/run `Remote-Containers: Rebuild and Reopen in Container`.

 The `Startubg Dev Container` step might take a few minutes to pull the docker image.